 How to incorporate more raw foods into your diet

 There are lots of little tips and tricks to get more raw foods in, even if you are very unused to thinking and eating this way.
 Here’s some of mine:-

-- Make your own almond milk to use on your morning cereal, or on this amazing fat burning muesli which is pretty much raw too!
-Plus add more fresh, chopped fruit on top.
+- Make your own almond milk to use on your morning cereal.
+Or, on this amazing fat burning muesli which is pretty much raw too.
+Add more fresh, chopped fruit on top.